qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

    The addresses on which the connection was established have Address ID 0.
 The reception of UNIFLOWS frames helps hosts associate the remote Address ID used by the sending uniflow.

+Congestion controller:

+ : A congestion window limiting the transmission rate of the sending uniflow.

 Performance metrics: